Chamber Music (Berio)

-Chamber Music is a composition in three sections for female voice, clarinet, cello and harp by the Italian composer Luciano Berio.
+Chamber Music is a composition in three sections for female voice, clarinet, cello and harp by Luciano Berio.
 It is a setting of three poems from the collection of poetry Chamber Music by James Joyce, whose work was to be a frequent source for Berio.
 The songs were composed in 1953, and show the influence of Luigi Dallapiccola with whom Berio had studied in 1952 at the Tanglewood Music Center.